dolthub/docs/packages/doltgres/content/sql/server/branch-permissions.md

 | \         | Escapes the next character, allowing it to be compared literally.
 This is only useful when attempting to match one of these special characters, as it is otherwise ignored (has no effect). |

 Due to the above rules, it is possible to write two different expressions that have the exact same match characteristics.
-Rather than allow duplicates, Dolt processes each expression to find its most concise equivalent (folding the expression).
+Rather than allow duplicates, Doltgres processes each expression to find its most concise equivalent (folding the expression).
 There are two rules that are repeatedly applied to strings until neither applies.
 The first rule replaces `%%` with `%`.
 The second rule replaces `%_` with `_%`.